alonitac/DevOpsBootcampUPES/tutorials/jenkins_build_and_deploy.md

 You can use the timestamp, or the `BUILD_NUMBER` or `BUILD_TAG` [environment variables](https://www.jenkins.io/doc/book/pipeline/jenkinsfile/#using-environment-variables) to tag your Docker images, but don't tag the images as `latest`.

 3. Give your EC2 instance an appropriate role to push an image to ECR.
 4. Use the [`environment` directive](https://www.jenkins.io/doc/book/pipeline/syntax/#environment) to store global variable (as AWS region and ECR registry URL) and make your pipeline a bit more elegant.

 ## The Deploy phase

-We would like to trigger a Deployment pipeline after every successful running of the Build pipeline (`AppBuild`).
+We would like to trigger a Deployment pipeline after every successful running of the Build pipeline (`Yolo5Build`).

 1. In the app repo, create another `Jenkinsfile` called `deploy.Jenkinsfile`.
 In this pipeline we will define the deployment steps for the Yolo5 app:
 ```shell